antongolub/lockfile/README.md

 This is awesome for developers, but literally becomes a ~~pain in *** ***~~ headache for isec, devops and release engineers.
 This lib is a naive attempt to build a pm-independent, generic, extensible and reliable deps representation.

+The package manifest contains its own deps requirements, the lockfile defines the deps resolution snapshot<sup>*</sup>, so both of them are required to build a dependency graph.
+We can convert this data into a normalized representation for further analysis and processing (for example, to fix vulnerabilities).
+And then, if necessary, convert back to the original format.

 ### Getting started
 #### Install
 ```shell